Philogy/huff-stuff/README.md

 **Basic Macros:**

 The `_ERC20_SELECTOR_SWITCH` macro inserts the ERC20 selector switch into your code.
-It takes 1 stack argument the selector and returns meaning it can seamlessly be added to an existing selector switch.
+It takes 1 stack argument, the selector and returns it, meaning the macro can seamlessly be added to an existing selector switch.
 Example:

 ```huff
 GET_SELECTOR()